 People may have itchy spots and bumps, flushing, digestive upset, and sometimes bone pain or anaphylactic and anaphylactoid reactions.

-Symptoms suggest the diagnosis, and a biopsy of the skin or bone marrow can confirm it.
+Symptoms suggest the diagnosis, and a biopsy of the skin and/or bone marrow can confirm it.

 If mastocytosis affects only the skin, it may resolve without treatment, but if it affects other parts of the body, it cannot be cured.

 Antihistamines help relieve itching, and histamine-2 (H2) blockers help relieve digestive upset.